Understanding Your Insurance Policy

 Another factor to consider is the potential for a “cosmetic damage exclusion.”
 After Hurricane Katrina and other serious storms, many insurers decided that this new exclusion should apply to storm and hail damage insurance claims.
 The goal with the cosmetic damage exclusion was to limit losses when extreme weather causes significant damage.
-It allows insurance companies to exclude payments for damage to exterior surfaces if the storm damage impacts appearance, but not function.
+The "cosmetic damage exclusion" allows insurance companies to exclude payments for damages to exterior surfaces if the storm damage impacts appearance, but not function.
 By excluding these costs, insurance agencies can help keep the premiums lower.
 However, if you do need to file a hail damage insurance claim in Denver, we recommend bringing your contractor out to the property when the insurance adjuster comes to look at the damage.
 You want to confirm that any cosmetic damage that might not be covered by your insurance is, in fact, just cosmetic.

 How To File Your Hail Damage Insurance Claim In Denver